Australian Government OS-HELP Loan Scheme

 - 6 credit points taken over no more than 2 weeks of overseas study

 A supplementary OS-HELP loan amount of up to AU$1,035 is available to assist with the cost of language study undertaken in preparation for overseas mobility activity in Asia.
 This study must be relevant to the mobility activity, not part of a student’s current RMIT award and taken at an appropriate level.
 The study can be taken at any institution, domestic or abroad and must be taken prior to the mobility activity.
 (Note: a supplementary loan amount is added to an OS-HELP loan for overseas study, and does not count towards the lifetime maximum of two OS-HELP loans).

 Evidence such as receipts, enrolment records, or results must be supplied when you receive your offer.

 How to apply

-You should apply for OS-HELP at the same time as you apply for your mobility activity, and you must be accepted for your mobility activity by the Global Mobility Office before payment is made.
+You should apply for OS-HELP at the same time as you apply for your mobility activity, and you must be accepted for your mobility activity by the Global Experience Office before payment is made.

 To apply, complete the online OS-HELP Application Form.